thedevsafaf/C-Tutorial-Programs/README.md

 1. helloworld.c  - The most basic program for beginners.
 2. area_perimeter_circle.c - to find the area and perimeter of Circle.
 3. ascii_character.c - to find the ascii code of the character.
+4. area_triangle.c - to find the area of triangle.